 ]

-In this example, we saw that we used the combination of push() method and spread operator to combine multiple arrays into one array in JavaScript.
+In this example, we saw that we combined the push() method and spread operator to combine multiple arrays into one array in JavaScript.